mhtess/elephants/models/elephants-coord-simulations.md

 We see that the general shape of the trend is again constant.
-As the difference in cost between coordination levels increases, the difference between coordination levels becomes greater.
+As the difference in cost between coordination levels increases, the difference between coordination levels becomes greater, with PP- and VP-coordination more likely to indicate non-mutual exclusivity.

 ## Case 2: group predication exists, movement is costly